rszmacinski/native-apps-api-orchestration/docs/poll.md

 }
 ```

-Please note the above status could be complete, poll, error or throttle.
+Please note the above "status" attribute could be complete, poll, error or throttle.
-If the response status is poll, then a call is required to the `/native-app/{nino}/poll` service to understand the outcome of the call.
+If the response status is "poll", the request has not completed processing.
+A new call is required to the `/native-app/{nino}/poll` service to understand the outcome of the call.
-If the response status is error then a server-side failure occurred.
+If the response status is "error" then a server-side failure occurred building mandatory response data.
-If the response status is throttle then too many current requests are being performed by the server, and the request should be re-tried.
+If the response status is "throttle" then too many current requests are being performed by the server, and the request should be re-tried.

 If the response status is complete then the async service call has completed.
 The response will contain a set of attributes which is taxSummary, state and an optional taxCreditSummary attribute.
+If the response attribute 'taxCreditSummary' is empty (contains no attributes) then this indicates Tax-Credits are available for the user, however there is no user data to display.

 | *json attribute* | *Mandatory* | *Description* |
 |------------------|-------------|---------------|